 \section{Appendix B}

 The evolution of the relative error in equation~\ref{rel_e} is demonstrated in Figure~\ref{step_error} for the ROM response to the non-periodic square wave input.
+ROMs are constructed with Hankel singular vectors that capture $65\%$ and $75\%$ of the input-output energy.
+The retained tangential modes capture $80\%$ of the energy in the training snapshots.
 The performance of the two ROMs is almost identical for the non-periodic input, showing that the smaller ROM (with $65\%$ energy content) is also capturing the main dynamical signatures in the acoustic response.

 The same error metric is evaluated in Figure~\ref{step_error_linear} for the ROM trained with the snapshots generated by the linearized FOM.
+ERA ROMs in this figure are constructed based on the balancing modes that capture $80\%$ of the input-output energy.
 As also seen in the probe measurements in Figure~\ref{step_probe_linear}, ROM predictions agree well with the FOM and numerical errors are not as prevalent as in the ROMs trained with the nonlinear solver.
 The better performance of the balanced ROMs based on the linearized solver is not surprising as balanced truncation and ERA are originally developed for linear systems.
 In addition, the faster decay of the Hankel singular values in the ROM trained with the linearized FOM snapshots allows for a more effective dimensionality reduction when compared against the ROM trained with the nonlinear FOM snapshots.
 In other words, the former is able to more accurately represent its FOM with about the same number of modes as the latter.